haz/IPPC2023/infrastructure.md

 ## pyRDDLSim
 ### Getting started
-The pyRDDLGym infrastructure is available in: [pyRDDLGym](https://github.com/ataitler/pyRDDLGym)
+The pyRDDLGym infrastructure is available for cloning: 'https://github.com/ataitler/pyRDDLGym.git'

+Read the [Readme page](https://github.com/ataitler/pyRDDLGym/README) for information on the framework contents, examples, and more.

 ### Basic usage

+#### Initializing Environments
+Initializing environments is very easy in pyRDDLGym and can be done via:
+'
+from Env.RDDLEnv import RDDLEnv as RDDLEnv myEnv = RDDLEnv(domain="domain.rddl", instance='instance.rddl')
+'